-A magnetic surface expands use of whiteboards for presentations in classrooms, conference rooms and elsewhere.
-Magnetic whiteboards are popular, especially in schools, but in some situations a non-magnetic marker board might be sufficient for your needs — and a lower-cost solution.
+A magnetic surface expands the use of whiteboards for presentations in classrooms, conference rooms and elsewhere.
+Magnetic whiteboards are popular, especially in schools, but in some situations a non-magnetic marker board might be sufficient for your needs — and be a lower-cost solution.

 Whiteboards are manufactured with a variety of materials used for the dry erase surface.
 The resulting products are melamine, porcelain, glass, or a proprietary surface such as the EverWhite surface.

 So which dry erase surface is best for your needs?

 Magnetic whiteboards are commonly installed in the front of K-8 school classrooms.
 Such boards let teachers do more than write with dry erase markers.
 With non-scratching magnets or clips, charts and documents can be posted on the whiteboard surface, and magnetic symbols can be used.

 Die-cut symbols, such as arrows, dots, squares, stars, lines hearts, letters of the alphabet also can be applied to enhance presentations on dry erase whiteboards with magnetic surfaces.